slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

 (include figure here)

-The rules adhere to a small-step style, meaning that they are repeatedly applied until a value is produced or evaluation gets stuck.
+The evaluation rules adhere to a small-step style, meaning that they are repeatedly applied until a value is produced or evaluation gets stuck.
 This evaluation loop is implemented by the Prolog clause

 ```prolog
 eval(T, T, _) :- is_val(T), !. % term is ground -> the term is the value!